Automated detection of symmetry-protected subspaces in quantum simulations: Algorithm: creating the symmetry-protected Subspace of an Initial State

 \section{Algorithm: creating the symmetry-protected Subspace of an Initial State}

-We now turn to the construction of the entire symmetry-protected subspace of a given initial state using $k$-local substring edit maps and transitive closure.
+We now turn to the construction of the entire symmetry-protected subspace of a given initial state using $k$-local substring edit maps and transitive closure, a construction consistent with the observation that if a symmetry exists locally everywhere in a quantum circuit, then it will also manifest globally \cite{marvian2020locality}.
 The algorithm by which we do so works by establishing a recurrence relation for computing new states, associated by symmetry-protection to the initial state, in the simulation.
 This recurrence relation furnishes an efficient way to compute the transitive closure of select subgraphs of the entire Hilbert space, with no extraneous information.
 For a unitary simulation operator decomposed into enumerated local operations, $U(\tau_j) = \prod_{i=1}^{m} U_i(\tau_j)$, where each $U_i(\tau_j)$ is $k$-local, we will show that a symmetry-protected subspace $G_{\ket{\psi_0}}$ of the initial state $\ket{\psi_0}$ costs $O((m+1)\times|G_{\ket{\psi_0}}|)$ to compute and $O(|G_{\ket{\psi_0}}|)$ to store with a breadth-first search~\cite{Skiena2008}.
 We will give the algorithm for the case where the initial state $\ket{\psi_0}$ is a single measurement basis state (i.e., a product state).
 If $\ket{\psi_0}$ is a linear combination of measurement basis vectors, the algorithm can be repeated for each basis vector in the sum; this does not impact the asymptotic performance of the algorithm, as it only makes the computed subspace bigger.

 We enumerate every state in a symmetry-protected subspace by transitively closing subgraphs created by the local basis substring edit maps established in Sec.~\ref{subsec:stringeditoperator}, which return a set of basis states evolved to by their corresponding unitary operators in $O(1)$ when operating on a single basis state.
 We recursively build the subspace by checking the set of substring edit maps $\mathbb{L}\equiv \{\mathcal{L}_{U_i}\: : \: U_i \in U\}$ on each new state, until none are added.
 This process can be seen as the transitive closure of a subgraph of the graph $D_\mathbb{L}$.
 For $U_{\text{Trot}}$ in Eq.~\eqref{eq:trot_unitary}, Fig.~\ref{fig:recursiverelation}(a) shows an example of the subgraph of $D_{\mathbb{L}}$ corresponding to the action of each $\mathcal{L}_{\text{iSWAP}_{i,i+1}(\theta)} \in \mathbb{L}_{\text{Trot}}$ starting from the initial state $\ket{\psi_0}=\ket{1100}$ (self-edges are ignored as elsewhere in the manuscript).